 While rectal cancer is often grouped under colorectal cancer, the distinction is important because the treatment for cancer in your rectum requires a different standard of care.
-At CUREtology, Dr. Carole Cutter is a surgical oncologist who has the expertise necessary to address this problematic area, helping patients in the downtown Los Angeles area overcome this disease through an approach that’s designed to provide long-term results.
-For more information, call or use the online scheduler to request an appointment.
+At CUREtology, Dr. Cutter is a surgical oncologist who has the expertise necessary to address this problematic area, helping patients in the West Hollywood, Beverly Hills, Glendale, Pasadena, and surrounding Los Angeles, CA area overcome this disease through an approach that’s designed to provide long-term results.
+For more information, call today to book an appointment.

 Your rectum is the last part of your large intestine, which leads to your anus.
 This small area measures only a few inches, but it’s still prone to the same types of cancers that can affect your colon, in most cases in the form of adenocarcinomas, which are malignant tumors that develop in your glands.